-As a result of our medical mission trips, we have identified that many of the illnesses can be traced to the lack of clean water.
-Therefore, Helping Hugs has initiated “Clean Water” projects to help improve the health and hygiene of the people of Côtes-de-Fer.
+As a result of our medical mission trips, Helping Hugs, Inc., for Haiti identified that many of the illnesses to women and children can be traced to the lack of clean water.
+Therefore, Helping Hugs initiated “Clean Water” projects to help improve the health and hygiene of the people of Côtes-de-Fer.

 CLEAN WATER Projects

 Like most of Haiti, the people of Cotes-de-Fur and our surrounding communities suffer from lack of water, electricity, and affordable health care.
 Water is basic to life.
 For those in Haiti it is a daily struggle to first find a source of water and then haul that water back to their home.
 For many, that source of water is the nearest stream or river.
 That task is generally assigned to the oldest child.
-For others it may be rain water collected in a cistern at home or at their local parish.
-Unfortunately, Haiti is currently experiencing a severe drought leaving the streams and rivers dry.
+For others it may be rain water collected in a bowl at home.
+From time to time, Haiti will experience severe drought leaving the streams and rivers dry.
 Haiti normally has a wet and a dry season.
 During the dry season, once all the water collected is gone, things become desperate.
 People will collect water anywhere, knowing it is not safe.

 Water from streams and rivers is usually cloudy, smells and has a foul taste.
 This results in many illnesses that are not common in the US.
 Water borne diseases are a major health issue in Haiti.
 Many areas of Haiti experience Cholera outbreaks.
 E. coli, Typhoid and Hepatitis are also common.
 Since medical care is generally not available, people suffer, some even die.
 The water program keeps people from getting sick in the first place.

 The Water program began in 2016, when a three-stage filter system was installed to treat the non-potable water, supplied by the government, to St. Joseph Parish and the community of Cotes-de-Fer.
 The system eliminated particulate, odor and bacteria from the water.
 Clean, safe water was now available to the school, rectory and community.